Open Access

 How to submit the paper?

-You can now publish your research in IJNRD.
-IJNRD is a Transparent Peer-Reviewed Open Access Journal Publication (Refereed Journal), aligning with New UGC and UGC CARE recommendations.
+You can now publish your research paper in IJNRD.ORG.
+IJNRD is a Transparent Peer-Reviewed Open Access (Refereed Journal), UGC and UGC CARE Approved, Crossref DOI, Multidisciplinary, Impact Factor calculate by Google Scholar.
+As an International, open-access, and online journal, Publishing with us ensures wider reach, academic credibility, and enhanced recognition for your work.

 For more details, refer to the official notice: UGC Public Notice